 Although there is no limit to the length of regular articles, the appropriate length depends on the information presented in the paper.
 Authors may refer in their paper to their own internal reports or theses that contain more detail than the published article or they may deposit some of the material, especially long tables, in the Electronic Physics Auxiliary Publication Service (EPAPS) of the American Institute of Physics.
-Files deposited in EPAPS are made freely available via ftp and the World Wide Web.
+Files deposited in EPAPS are made freely available.
 As an electronic service, EPAPS can accommodate color-figure, multimedia, and program files.
 Information about EPAPS is available via the Authors, General Information subpage at http://prb.aps.org/, in the Manuscript Preparation section.